jfculhane/midi-encoder-decoder/README.md

 The program uses the general midi assignments found here: https://en.wikipedia.org/wiki/General_MIDI You must subtract the midi assignment by 1 so the listing of 102 is 101 in the script.
 Goblins.

-Septembner 2025 - GC NEW MEDIA LLC
+September 2025 - GC NEW MEDIA LLC